Published

 zsh: no matches found: postgresql://neondb_owner:<pass>@...?sslmode=require

-Turns out zsh treats ? as a wildcard, so it tries to glob your connection string.
-Fix: quote it, or use individual flags.
+zsh treats ? as a wildcard, so it tries to glob the connection string.
+Fix: quote the URI, or use individual flags.

 pg_restore -v -j 4 \